 The action potential propagates in all directions along the surface of both atria.
 A graphic recording or display of the timevariant voltages produced by the myocardium during the cardiac cycle is called an electrocardiogram.
 Fig. 16.4 shows the basic waveform of a normal electrocardiogram.
-ORS, and T waves reflect the electrical depolarization rhythmic repolarization the and of myocardium associated with the contractions ofthe atria and ventricles.
+The $P{\cdot}$ ORS, and T waves reflect the electrical depolarization rhythmic repolarization and of the myocardium associated with the contractions of the atria and ventricles.